atlassian-labs/atlaspack/crates/atlaspack_monitoring/README.md

 Parcel uses [sentry](https://sentry.io/) only on `canary` nightly releases for error monitoring.

-- `PARCEL_ENABLE_SENTRY` will enable sentry integration
+- `ATLASPACK_ENABLE_SENTRY` will enable sentry integration
-- `PARCEL_SENTRY_TAGS` should contain a JSON string with a dictionary of tags to add to sentry
+- `ATLASPACK_SENTRY_TAGS` should contain a JSON string with a dictionary of tags to add to sentry
-- `PARCEL_SENTRY_DSN` should contain the Sentry DSN
+- `ATLASPACK_SENTRY_DSN` should contain the Sentry DSN

 ## Crash reporting